Download from app store

 Associate Professor of Dermatology; Director of Inpatient Dermatology, University of Southern California & Los Angeles County Hospital, Los Angeles, California

-Scott Worswick, MD, is in his fifth year as an associate professor of dermatology at USC and in his eighth year as the director of inpatient dermatology (the first half of this time being spent while previously on faculty at UCLA).
-While at UCLA, Dr. Worswick served as the associate residency program director, and since being at USC since 2018, he has had the privilege of being co-program director with Dr. Ashley Crew.
+Scott Worswick, MD, is in his sixth year as an associate professor of dermatology at USC and in his ninth year as the director of inpatient dermatology (the first half of this time being spent while previously on faculty at UCLA).
+While at UCLA, he served as the associate residency program director and since coming to USC/since 2018, he has had the privilege of being co-program director with Dr. Ashley Crew.

-In research, his greatest source of fulfillment has been from a project looking at treatment for SJS/TEN.
+In research, Dr. Worswick's greatest source of fulfillment has been from a project looking at treatment for SJS/TEN.
 His team did a cross-institutional collaboration between UCLA and USC comparing outcomes of patients treated with etanercept to those with IVIG.
-Lately, Dr. Worswick has been working on a multi-institutional prospective trial comparing outcomes of DRESS patients treated with steroids to those treated with cyclosporine.
-Other research has included projects on pityriasis rubra pilaris, granuloma annulare, calciphylaxis, and dermatologic eduction.
+Lately, he has been working on a multi-institutional prospective trial in which he is the lead author comparing outcomes of DRESS patients treated with steroids to those treated with cyclosporine.

 Disclosures